kellygwang/SlicerDMRI/index.md

 layout: default
 ---

-An open-source project to improve and extend diffusion magnetic resonance imaging software in 3D Slicer.
+Welcome to the web portal for diffusion magnetic resonance imaging in 3D Slicer.

+Here you will find information for clinical research users and for software developers.

 ![3D Slicer diffusion MRI visualization](images/DMRI_3D_SLICER.jpg "3D Slicer diffusion MRI visualization in a neurosurgical case.")